mmetsa/mmetsa/README.md

-I am Maiko Metsalu, a software developer
+I am Maiko Metsalu, a software engineer

 I’m writing and teaching code daily, always looking for new creative projects.

-Currently learning ASP.NET framework + EF Core and Web development - JS, TS, some JS frameworks.
+Currently I have decided to start learning Micronaut, a Java framework for building microservices.

 I am extremely eager to learn how large systems work.
 I also love teaching young people how to write code.